laravel/valet/readme.md

 Valet even includes a command to share your local sites with the world.
 No additional software installation is required once Valet is installed.

-To share a site, simply navigate to the site and run the `valet share` command.
+To share a site, simply navigate to the site in your terminal and run the `valet share` command.
 A publicly accessible URL will be inserted into your clipboard and is ready to paste directly into your browser.
 It's just that simple.

 To stop sharing your site, simply hit `Control + C` to cancel the process.